Ordinary representations of G(Q_p) and fundamental algebraic representations: Introduction

 where $\omega$ is the mod $p$ cyclotomic character. \end{thm0}

-We refer to \S\ref{theresult} for a more precise statement.
-If all $d_w$ are equal, note that the left hand side of the injection is exactly (up to twist) a direct sum of copies of $\otimes_{v\vert p}\Pi(\rbar_{\tilde v})^{\rm ord}$.
+We refer to \S\ref{theresult} for a more precise statement, and to Theorem \ref{ouf!2} for a $p$-adic version assuming that all $W_{C_{\rbar_{\tilde v}}}$ are trivial and replacing $S(U^p,k_E)$ by a suitable $p$-adically completed $E$-vector space of automorphic forms.
+If all $d_w$ are equal (e.g.\ if all $W_{C_{\rbar_{\tilde v}}}$ are trivial), note that the left-hand side of the injection in Theorem \ref{thmintro} is exactly (up to twist) a direct sum of copies of $\otimes_{v\vert p}\Pi(\rbar_{\tilde v})^{\rm ord}$.
 The assumption (ii) that $\rbar_{\tilde v}$ is generic on inertia (which implies e.g.\ $p>2n$) shouldn't be crucial and one should be able to replace it by just $\rbar_{\tilde v}$ generic (not necessarily on inertia) and $p>3$.
 Following our ``philosophy'' that $\Pi(\rhobar)^{\rm ord}$ should be the maximal subrepresentation of $\Pi(\rhobar)$ built out of principal series, we also conjecture (cf.\ Conjecture \ref{theconjbar}):

 \begin{conj0} Let $\rbar:\gF\rightarrow {\GL}_n(k_E)$ be continuous absolutely irreducible and assume: \begin{enumerate} \item $\rbar$ is modular; \item $\rbar_{\tilde v}$ is upper triangular and generic for each $v\vert p$. \end{enumerate} Then for any compact open subgroup $U^p\subseteq \GAp$ such that $S(U^p,k_E)[\m]\ne 0$ there is an integer $d > 0$ depending only on $U^p$ and $\rbar$ such that we have an isomorphism of admissible smooth representations of $G(F^+\otimes_{\Q}\Qp)$ over $k_E$,